Python-Optional/optional.py/README.md

 ## Why

 There is a difference between `None` as Empty and `None` as the result for an Error.
 A common bad practice is to return `None` to indicate the absence of something.
+This can cause issues.

 For example:
 ```python
 thing = stuff.getSomeThing().getAnotherThing()
 ```
-What will happen if the result from getSomeThing returns None?
+What will happen if the result from getSomeThing returns `None`?
 We will get an `AttributeError: 'NoneType' object has no attribute 'getAnotherThing'`.

-To give some historical context, Tony Hoare—one of the giants of computer science—wrote, "I call it my billion-dollar mistake.
-It was the invention of the null reference in 1965.
-I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement."

-What can you do to prevent these kinds of checks?
+What can you do to prevent these kinds of exceptions?
 You can write defensively:
 ```python
 something = stuff.getSomeThing()
 if something is not None:
     thing = something.getAnotherThing()
 ```
-However if we add to our chain you can imagine how the nesting of defensive checks gets ugly quickly.
-There is plenty of information out there on why coding defensively is not a great idea, which is beyond the scope of this README.
+However, if we add to our chain, you can imagine how the nesting of defensive checks gets ugly quickly.
+There is plenty of information out there on why defensive coding is not a great idea, which is beyond the scope of this README.

 Ultimately, these defensive checks are annoying and obfuscate our actual business logic (decreasing the readability).
-Furthermore it is an error prone process, because it is easy to forget to do the null checks everywhere.
+Furthermore it is an error prone process, because it is easy to forget to do the checks everywhere.

-So we present you with an optional object as an alternative.
+So we present you with an **Optional** object as an alternative.

 ## Usage